your-github-widgets/.github/profile/README.md

 <h1>Your Github Widgets</h1>

-Github Widgets was an idea I got by looking at [honeypot.io](https://www.honeypot.io)'s github contributions section (you need to sign in using github to see it).
+**Your Github Widgets** was an idea I got by looking at [honeypot.io](https://www.honeypot.io)'s github contributions section (you need to sign in using github to see it) in the profiles page

 The goal of this project is to enable developers with account in github to get their stats related information such as